klamma/ar-for-eu-book/_pages/chapters/arsdk.md

 In the `CompoundButtonMesh`, a target transform and a renderer need to be set.
 Next to these properties, a dropdown menu can be found which says "(None)" at the moment.
 By clicking on it, a selection of the transform and renderers on the GameObject or on any of its children is presented and can be selected.
-This means that the visibile mesh can be separate from the object which slides the button back and forth.
+This means that the visible mesh can be separate from the object which slides the button back and forth.
 For instance, a cube can be used as a background and text can be placed on the surface of the cube to label the button.
 In order to move the cube and the text, they are organized as children of an empty GameObject.
 If this empty object is moved back and forth to simulate a button press, the cube and the text will move by the same amount, too.